 South Carolina: The Citadel

 The military college in Charleston, South Carolina, is known for the two-story Romanesque building that was designed by architect Frederick Wesner and became known as The Citadel.
-It was erected in 1829, with an interior courtyard with Doric columns and Roman arches.
-Wesner's design might have been inspired by the Jacques-Louis David painting, "The Oath of the Horatii."
+It was erected in 1829, featuring Doric columns and Roman arches in an interior courtyard.
+Wesner's design might have been inspired by the Jacques-Louis David painting "The Oath of the Horatii."

 South Dakota: Mitchell Corn Palace

 The first Mitchell, South Dakota, Corn Palace was constructed in 1892 to prove agriculture could thrive in the state's climate.
 The current Moorish Revival building was completed in 1921 as a place for residents to celebrate the harvest with a fall festival and entertainment.
 Its most distinctive features are its corn murals—yearly designs of grass and corn around such themes as "Mother Goose Rhymes," "Rock of Ages," and "Salute to Rodeo"—which spanned two years because of a severe drought.